🧱 MiningCore Setup Tutorial for Linux#

-Install and configure PostgreSQL#
+Step 2: Install and Configure PostgreSQL#

-Login to Postgres
+Login to PostgreSQL#

 sudo -u postgres psql